 Catnip is a herb related to the mint family and has an unusual phenomenon among cats.
-It has the ability to alter your cat’s behaviour, similar to the effects of a drug in humans.
+It may have a beneficial effect on your cats behaviour

 - rolling around

 - elevated energy levels

 - increased affection